Learning in repeated auctions: Deriving revenue-maximizing auctions

 \end{definition2}

 In general, the concavification of a function $g$ is either equal to $g$ at some point or linear on some interval otherwise.
-Luckily enough, the ironed virtual value as a closed form on intervals where it is not equal to the virtual value.
+Luckily enough, the ironed virtual value has a closed form on intervals where it is not equal to the virtual value.

-\begin{lemma2} Assume that for some $a<b$, it holds that \begin{itemize} \item[--] $\mathrm{cav}(\Pi\circ F^{-1})(F(a))=\Pi (a)$, \item[--]$\mathrm{cav}({\Pi}\circ F^{-1})(F(b))=\Pi(b)$ \item[--] $\mathrm{cav}({\Pi}\circ F^{-1})(F(x)) > \Pi (x)$ for $x \in(a,b)$ \end{itemize}then the ironed virtual value of $\psi$ on $(a,b)$ is constant and equal to
+\begin{lemma2} Assume that for some $\alpha<\beta$, it holds that \begin{itemize} \item[--] $\mathrm{cav}(\Pi\circ F^{-1})(F(\alpha))=\Pi (\alpha)$, \item[--]$\mathrm{cav}({\Pi}\circ F^{-1})(F(\beta))=\Pi(\beta)$ \item[--] $\mathrm{cav}({\Pi}\circ F^{-1})(F(x)) > \Pi (x)$ for $x \in(\alpha,\beta)$ \end{itemize}then the ironed virtual value of $\psi$ on $(\alpha,\beta)$ is constant and equal to

-\end{lemma2} \begin{proof} By definition of the concavification, $\tilde{\Pi}\circ F^{-1}$ is linear on $[F(a),F(b)]$ and the results comes from linear interpolation. \end{proof} We refer to \citep{note_ironings} for more technical details.
-In particular, the ironed virtual value, since defined as a sub-differential, is not a function but a multi-valued mapping.
-On the other hand, selecting $\tilde{\psi}(x) = \psi(x)$ when the sub-differential is not reduced to a singleton is also perfectly valid and implicitly stated from now on.
-With this later expression, either $\tilde{\psi}$ is equal to $\psi$ or it is constant on some interval around $x$.
-It is non-decreasing everywhere and intervals where $\psi$ is decreasing are ``flattened'', as illustrated on Figure \ref{Ironed}.
+\end{lemma2} \begin{proof} By definition of the concavification, $\mathrm{cav}(\Pi\circ F^{-1})$ is linear on $[F(\alpha),F(\beta)]$ and the results come from linear interpolation. \end{proof} We refer to \citep{note_ironings} for more technical details.
+In particular, the ironed virtual value, since it is defined as a sub-differential, is not a function but a multi-valued mapping.
+On the other hand, selecting the aforementioned $\tilde{\psi}(x)$ as $\psi(x)$ when the sub-differential is not reduced to a singleton is also perfectly valid and implicitly used as convention from now on.
+With this latter expression, either $\tilde{\psi}$ is equal to $\psi$ or it is constant on some interval around $x$.
+It is non-decreasing everywhere and intervals where $\psi$ is decreasing are ``flattened'', as illustrated in Figure \ref{Ironed}.

-Recall that the purpose of ironing is to replace the non-increasing value function $\psi$ in the Myerson auction (that might not be BIC) by $\tilde{\psi}$.
+Recall that the purpose of ironing is to replace the - possibly somewhere decreasing - virtual value function $\psi$ in the Myerson auction (that might then not be BIC) by $\tilde{\psi}$.
 We now show that ironing the virtual value does not decrease the revenue of the Myerson auction.

 \begin{lemma2} The payment of bidder $i$ at the truthful equilibrium of any BIC auction satisfies